 Owners are entitled to question emergency repairs made through the Division of Maintenance, Demolition Program, or the Alternative Enforcement Program.
-The Research and Reconciliation Unit provides an independent review to ensure that all requirements and procedures were followed appropriately.
+The Research and Reconciliation Unit provides an independent review to ensure that the owner was properly notified of the violation and appropriately billed.
 The office examines agency records to substantiate the charges/liens imposed against privately-owned buildings where an emergency condition has been corrected.